thegooddocsproject/templates/api-quickstart/about-quickstart.md

 ## What is a Quickstart

-* It should be a clear, concise, step-by-step procedure.
-(A set of numbered steps.)
+* It should be a clear, concise, ordered step-by-step procedure.
-* It should describe the easiest way to get the intended results from the API, as opposed to the most optimized production modes or the most advanced uses of the API.
-Another way to describe a quickstart is that it shows potential users what your API can do, rather than tell them; if they follow the steps, any benefits (and the ease of obtaining them) ought to be apparent.
+* It should describe the easiest way for them to achieve a result that shows off the capabilities of your product.
+* It should not delve into optimizations or advanced use cases.

 ## Contents of Your Quickstart